Web Update Wizard - FAQ

 Some of my users are getting an error code 12152 - what does this mean?

-Q: I can't make the Web Update Wizard work.
+Q: I can't make the Software Update Wizard work.
 Help!

 See Problem Solving.

-Q: I distributed the Web Update Wizard with my installer and my users are forced to download an update the first time they use my software.
+Q: I distributed the Software Update Wizard with my installer and my users are forced to download an update the first time they use my software.
 What am I doing wrong?

-At its simplest, the Web Update Wizard uses section numbers in your script to determine whether an update is needed.
+At its simplest, the Software Update Wizard uses section numbers in your script to determine whether an update is needed.
 The section number of the last successful update is stored in the WebUpdateSvc4.ini file on the user's PC.
-Therefore, the first time they use your software and it calls a Web Update Wizard check the Web Update Wizard assumes an update is required because whatever section number you have in your update script has not actually been processed.
+Therefore, the first time they use your software and it calls a Software Update Wizard check the Software Update Wizard assumes an update is required because whatever section number you have in your update script has not actually been processed.

 Top